 All About White Sausage Gravy

 There are so many different names for white sausage gravy!
-It’s also called biscuit gravy, white gravy, sausage gravy, and Southern gravy.
+It’s also called biscuit gravy, breakfast gravy, white gravy, sausage gravy, and Southern gravy.
 Whatever you call it, I call it delicious.

 How Do You Make the Best Sausage Gravy?

 To make the best Southern sausage gravy for my Low Carb Biscuits and Gravy, I first brown a good quality sausage.
 I like to use a mild Italian chicken or turkey sausage for this, but you can use whatever your favorite sausage is.

 Once the sausage is browned, add liquid and thickener, as well as seasonings, such as salt and pepper, or other spices.

 What is Biscuit Gravy Made Of?

 Regular (i.e., not low carb) biscuit gravy is made of browned sausage, all-purpose flour, milk, and seasonings.
-This low carb biscuit gravy is made from browned sausage, chicken broth, heavy cream, and cream cheese.
+This low carb biscuit gravy is made from browned sausage, chicken broth, heavy cream, cream cheese, and seasonings.